Morven Mitchell

 I am a member of the NUR3000 Team who teach and assess Year 3 BSc Pre-Registration Nursing students- Preparing for the Role of the Registered Nurse.

-When I started at Edge Hill University I was involved in the creation of writing the content for Year 3 following the mapping outline and headings that we were provided with.
-The Learning Episodes that I was responsible for developing are as follows: –
+When I started at Edge Hill University I was involved in the creation of writing the content for Year 3 following the mapping process.
+I developed the following Learning Episodes: –

 Health Behaviours and Behaviour Change